-Working day means any day of the week other than:
+Working day means a day of the week other than:

-- (a) Saturday, Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's Birthday, and Labour Day and, if Waitangi Day or Anzac Day falls on a weekend, the following Monday. - (b) A day in the period commencing with the 25th day of December in any year and ending with the 15th day of January in the following year.
+- (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day.
+If Waitangi Day or Anzac Day falls on a Saturday or a Sunday, then the following Monday; - (b) The day observed in the appropriate area as the anniversary of the province of which the area forms a part; and - (c) A day in the period commencing with 20 December in any year and ending with 10 January in the following year.

-Should a local authority or community board wish to meet between the 25th of December and the 15th day of January in the following year any meeting must be notified as an extraordinary meeting unless there is sufficient time to notify an ordinary meeting before the commencement of the period.
+Should a local authority wish to meet between the 20th of December and the 10th of January of the following year any meeting must be notified as an extraordinary meeting, unless there is sufficient time to notify an ordinary meeting before the commencement of the period.

-Working party means a group set up by a local authority or community board to achieve a specific objective that is not a committee or subcommittee and to which these standing orders do not apply.
+Working party means a group set up by a local authority to achieve a specific objective that is not a committee or subcommittee and to which these standing orders do not apply.

-Workshop, also described as a briefing, means in the context of these standing orders, a gathering of elected members for the purpose of considering matters of importance to the local authority at which no decisions are made and to which these standing orders do not apply.
+Workshop, means in the context of these standing orders, a gathering of elected members for the purpose of considering matters of importance to the local authority at which no decisions are made and to which these standing orders do not apply.
 Workshops may include non-elected members.
 See definition of "advisory group".
+Workshops are also described as briefings.

-Youth Council Advisor means a member of the Golden Bay Youth Council who has been nominated by Council staff to attend and to act in an advisory capacity, at specific Golden Bay Community Board meetings.
+Youth Council Advisor, means a member of the Tasman District Youth Council who can attend and act in an advisory capacity, at specific Council Standing Committee meetings and community board meetings, where the Committee or Board has permitted their attendance.